 Accountability protects us from ourselves.
 In the early phases of our recovery, we can’t really trust ourselves to make the right decisions all the time.
 We can’t solve the problem with the thinking that created the problem.
-Therefore, a sponsor, therapist or counsellor is a major benefactor for us.
+Therefore, a sponsor, therapist or counselor is a major benefactor for us.
 Setting goals and making commitments to someone makes our jobs abit easier.
 Almost forcing us to act on our new-found life.
-Safe guarding us from the insanity that is spoken about in step two.
+Safeguarding us from the insanity that is spoken about in step two.

 There are loads more demands that we must face in early recovery.
 Please comment below this post on what you might be facing or struggling with.